Arefeen06088/IBI_Tiramisu/README.md

 This is the primary remote repository for the paper Inter-Beat Interval Estimation with Tiramisu Model: A Novel Approach With Reduced Error

+This work also served as a course project for CptS 570: Machine Learning and performed by Asiful Arefeen and Md Mahedi Hasan